BYUcs236ta/cs236_Decker_Goodrich/Lab2a.md

 2. This is an important step in a programming languages evaluation.
 Labs 1, 2a, 2b focus of defining a syntax for our programming language.
 3. Here we will use a grammar to verify if the tokens created represent valid datalog code.
 4. The output for the project will either be `Success!` or `Failure! [token we failed on]`
+5. If you haven't done it yet write getters for the token.h class
-5. Keep up the good work!
+6. Keep up the good work!

 ---
 ### Part 1: Parser class and helper functions